-A student enrolled at Acadia University, who wishes to take a course at another university for transfer of credit to Acadia, must obtain approval in writing and in advance for this through the Office of the Registrar.
+A student enrolled at Acadia University, who wishes to take a course at another university for transfer of credit to Acadia, must obtain approval in writing and in advance for this through the Registrar's Office.
 If approval is obtained, the Registrar will issue an appropriate Letter of Permission for the student to provide to the university that the student wishes to attend.
 Applicants are reminded that normally the last 60 credit hours (60h) required for a degree must be taken at Acadia.
+This does not include students participating in Acadia's recognized exchange programs.